-Following the legal transfer of Mature Savings business on 7 September 2020 the investment property portfolio is made up of a single development, the valuation of the development is provided by an external valuation expert on a quarterly basis which is calibrated to recent precedent transactions in the market place.
+Due to the non-heterogeneity of the property portfolio, the valuation of the Company's investment property assets are provided by external valuation experts on a quarterly basis which are calibrated to recent precedent transactions in the market place.
 External property valuations are performed in line with professional valuation standards as prescribed by the Royal Institute of Chartered Surveyors.
 The valuation uncertainty element has been calculated by using alternative ranges for expected rental yields, property yields and other key inputs which were used in the valuation.